Romani people in the Czech Republic: Anti-ziganism

 The Romanis are at the centre of the agenda of far-right groups in the Czech Republic, which spread anti-ziganism.
 One highly publicized case was the Vítkov arson attack of 2009, in which four right-wing extremists seriously injured a three-year-old Romani girl.
 The public responded by donating money as well as presents to the family, who were able to buy a new house from the donations, while the perpetrators were sentenced to 18 and 22 years in prison.

 In January 2010, Amnesty International launched a report titled Injustice Renamed: Discrimination in Education of Roma persists in the Czech Republic.
 According to the BBC, Amnesty argued that while cosmetic changes had been introduced by the authorities, little genuine improvement in addressing discrimination against Romani children had occurred.

 According to a 2010 opinion poll, 68% of Czechs have antipathy towards Romani.
 The survey also found that 82% Czechs oppose any form of a "special care of Roma rights", 83% of Czechs consider Romani asocial, and 45% of Czechs would support the expulsion of Romani people from the Czech Republic.

 A 2011 poll, which followed a number of violent attacks by Romani perpetrators against ethnic Czech victims, reported that 44% of Czechs are afraid of Roma people.
 The majority of Czechs (90%) do not want Romani people as neighbours, viewing them as thieves and social parasites.
 Despite a long waiting list for adoptive parents, Romani children from orphanages are almost never adopted by Czech couples.
 After the Velvet Revolution in 1989, jobs traditionally employing Romanis either disappeared or were taken over by immigrant workers.

 In 2013, numerous violent Anti-Roma protests took place across the Czech Republic.

 A 2019 Pew Research poll found that 66% of Czechs held unfavorable views of Roma.

+Culture

+Music

+Romani hip-hop is popular in the Czech Republic.
+One prominent hip-hop group is Gipsy.cz, who represented the Czech Republic at the 2009 Eurovision Song Contest.

+Cuisine

+AMBIX is a Romani restaurant in Prague.
+It serves Romani dishes such as halusky, pierogie and marikl'l, a Romani frybread.